molamooo/OpenCore-MSI-B460M-Mortar-10400/README.md

 ### BIOS Configuration
 Google.
 Lots of related material.
 See the reference.
+To use dGPU as display and iGPU for acceleration, change IGD to PEG and enable integrated gpu.

 ### USB Customization
 Since Big Sur 1.4, the 15 usb port limitation can not be easily bypassed, so we need to carefully select which port we use.